mrvillafria/Stock-Analysis/README.md

 7. Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
 8. Formatting

+#### Advantages
 While it may look like there are more steps for the refactored code, it runs faster than the original script.
 One big step that helped reduce the time was that the refactored scripting did not have a nested loop.

+#### Disadvantages